GoogleCloudDataproc/dataproc-ml-python/docs/contributing.md

 3. Configure your IDE to the same venv interpreter

 ### Code Reviews
-1. Do run the linter and make sure all the tests pass before raising the PR
+1. From the project root dir, run the linter and make sure all the tests pass before raising the PR
     ```shell
     pyink .
+    pylint google/
+    pylint --disable=protected-access,missing-function-docstring,missing-module-docstring,missing-class-docstring tests/
     pytest .
     ```
 2. Add the output of the test run in the PR description